tallbrat/tallbrat/README.md

 💪 I'm proficient with
 **Jenkins** for Tool integration,
 **Terraform** for deploying AWS services,
-**Docker** for packing the application in an isolated environment, **Trevy** for checking the vulnerability of the code which introduces DevSecOps to the CI pipeline.
+**Docker** for packing the application in an isolated environment **Pandas** for Data handling
+**PySpark** for creating a robust transformation process on live data **

-🌱 I’m currently learning Bash Scripting, DevOps, Kube
+🌱 I’m currently learning Machine Learning and Artificial Intelligence.

-⚡ Fun fact: Civil Engineering graduate stepping into IT Industry.
+⚡ Fun fact: Civil Engineer learning to CODE.

 <!--
 **tallbrat/tallbrat** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.